 What is a Quality Views Analysis?

-Quality Views is a set of standards used to evaluate the effectiveness of a building's design to provide building occupant substantial and beneficial views. cove.tool offers 4 quality view assessments:
+Quality Views is a set of standards used to evaluate the effectiveness of a building's design to provide building occupants with substantial and beneficial views. cove.tool offers 4 quality view assessments:

 Total Quality Views: Total percentage of floor area that has at least two of the following three kinds of views.